obiwanjacobi/Zsharp/docs/compiler/generation.md

 You could even generate binary data.

-- The target would be a file.
+- The target would be a string or a file.
-- Multiple files can be generated.
+- Multiple strings or files can be generated.
-- Comparison if generated content has changed.
+- Comparison if generated (file) content has changed.
-- Extend generated code with custom file content.
+- Extend generated code with custom file content (partial).